-- a) Sufficient electrical outlets should be available so that all equipment can be positioned and used safely. - b) The location of electrical equipment depends on the length of cables and the availability of sockets for telephones, TV aerials and power.
+- 1. Sufficient electrical outlets should be available so that all equipment can be positioned and used safely. - 2.
+The location of electrical equipment depends on the length of cables and the availability of sockets for telephones, TV aerials and power.
 The location of the equipment must not increase the risk of danger to equipment or users.
-Regular visual checks of plug leads and other electrical equipment should be undertaken. - c) Good desk design should incorporate cable management and may be modular to allow flexible arrangement.
+Regular visual checks of plug leads and other electrical equipment should be undertaken. - 3.
+Good desk design should incorporate cable management and may be modular to allow flexible arrangement.
 Cables must be kept tight and as hidden as possible.

-2.1.5 Fire warning systems and exits
+Fire warning systems and exits

-- a) A fire alarm is required for evacuation and emergency purposes.
-Students should be notified about possible tests and how and where to proceed in emergency situations before starting classes. - b) Gangways and emergency exits must be marked with proper signage and be kept clear/unobstructed at all times. - c) Appropriate firefighting and first aid equipment should be close to hand and clearly signed. - d) A safety briefing shall be undertaken before the commencement of any course.
+- 1. A fire alarm is required for evacuation and emergency purposes.
+Students should be notified about possible tests and how and where to proceed in emergency situations before starting classes. - 2.
+Gangways and emergency exits must be marked with proper signage and be kept unobstructed at all times. - 3.
+Appropriate firefighting and first aid equipment should be close to hand and clearly signed. - 4.
+A safety briefing shall be undertaken before the commencement of any course.